abenzbiria/odoo-openupgrade-wizard/README.md

         ...

 ```

+* ``config.xml`` is the main configuration file of your project.

+* ``modules.csv`` file is an optional file.
+You can fill it with the list
+  of your modules installed on your production.
+The first column of this
+  file should contain the technical name of the module.

 * ``log`` folder will contains all the log of the ``odoo-openupgrade-wizard``
   and the logs of the odoo instance that will be executed.